 Upstream processes not listed may also be included.
+The production of the raw materials used for production of all product parts shall be included.
 All elementary flows at resource extraction shall be included, except for the flows that fall under the general cut-off rule in Section 4.5.